Scope 1 = 0.7t

 High-end animation demands suitably powerful computers, and unfortunately this comes with a high-carbon price tag.
 The energy required to mine rare earth metals used in the manufacture of CPUs, Graphics Cards and circuit boards is vast.
 The manufacture of semiconductors and nano materials also requires high energy input.
 A new workstation can have a footprint of around 3.5 tonnes CO2e, the same as a return flight from London to Sydney (or driving 12,500 miles in a family estate car.)

-This was an awakening for us and we now have a policy in place to upgrade our equipment wherever we can to prolong our computer equipment’s life.
+This was an awakening for us and we now have a policy in place in our animation studios to upgrade our equipment wherever we can to prolong our computer equipment’s life.
 That said, quite a tricky area for us and what we really need is innovation on the manufacturing side to offer low carbon alternatives.